openhab/openhab-addons/bundles/org.openhab.binding.harmonyhub/README.md

 Mute,VolumeDown,VolumeUp,DirectionDown,DirectionLeft,DirectionRight,DirectionUp,Select,Stop,Play,Rewind,Pause,FastForward,SkipBackward,SkipForward,Menu,Back,Home,SelectGame,PageDown,PageUp,Aspect,Display,Search,Cross,Circle,Square,Triangle,PS,Info,NumberEnter,Hyphen,Number0,Number1,Number2,Number3,Number4,Number5,Number6,Number7,Number8,Number9,PrevChannel,ChannelDown,ChannelUp,Record,FrameAdvance,C,B,D,A,Live,ThumbsDown,ThumbsUp,TiVo,WiiA,WiiB,Guide,Clear,Green,Red,Blue,Yellow,Dot,Return,Favorite,Exit,Sleep
 ```

 A complete list of names for device buttons values can be determined via the REST API for channel-types.
-The easiest way to do this is through the API explorer.
+The easiest way to do this is through the API explorer:

 1. Go to the main UI page for your installation
     * This is usually at <http://your-openhab-ip:8080> or, in the case of openhabian, <http://openhabian:8080>